LaurentVeyssier/mutltimodal_rag_with_chatbot/README.md

 cesar_manrique_chatbot/
 ├── backend_improved/     # FastAPI application & RAG Engine
 ├── frontend/             # Next.js 15+ application
-└── README.md             # This file
+├── chatbot/              # Not used in this project └── README.md             # This file
 ```